xapian/xapian/xapian-core/docs/matcherdesign.rst

    branches
 -  AndNotPostList: returns documents which match the left branch, but not the right (the weights of documents from the right branch are ignored).
+"X ANDNOT Y" implements what some search engines offer as "X -Y" in their query syntax.
--  AndMaybePostList: returns documents which match the left branch - weights from documents also in the right branch are added in for the probabilistic case ("X ANDMAYBE Y" is what Altavista did for "+X Y").
+-  AndMaybePostList: returns documents which match the left branch with weights added on from the right branch where that also matches (so an unweighted AndMaybePostList isn't very useful).
+"X ANDMAYBE Y" implements what some search engines offer as "+X Y" in their query syntax.
 -  FIXME: this list is no longer complete...

-[Note: You can use AndNotPostList to apply an inverted boolean filter to a probabilistic query]

 There are two main optimisations which the best match performs: autoprune and operator decay.